 FREETOWN, December 4 2017 --- This November, Sierra Leone’s Directorate of Food and Nutrition with support from WHO and UKAid organised a five-day training for hospital staff on the Baby-Friendly Hospital Initiative (BFHI), which is an initiative pioneered by WHO and UNICEF to help maternity facilities become trusted centres of breastfeeding and mother/baby bonding support.

 Breastfeeding is one of the most critical interventions to improve baby and child health but currently in Sierra Leone, only a third of women practice it exclusively (as recommended by WHO) for the first six months of a child’s life.
-1 in 5 infants are given prelacteal feed prior to breastfeeding, which can include water, herbs, formula, oral rehydration salts (ORS) and other substances.
+1 in 5 infants are given prelacteal feed prior to breastfeeding, which can include water, herbs, formula and other substances.

 “Everywhere in the world, breastfeeding is one of the most crucial interventions to ensure babies and children survive and thrive,” said Hannah Yankson, Nutrition Specialist at WHO.
 “This programme aims to ensure that health workers within our hospitals in Sierra Leone have the required skills and knowledge to pass on sound advice and guidance on this important topic, so that mothers feel empowered to give their babies the best possible start in life.”

 Rolling out trainings to support breastfeeding among new mothers